nkmr-jp/zl/README.md

 	zl.Debug("DEBUG_MESSAGE")
 	_, err := os.ReadFile("test")
 	zl.Err("READ_FILE_ERROR", err)

-	for i := 0; i < 2; i++ {
+	// if the same error occurs multiple times in the same location, the error report will show them all together. for i := 0; i < 2; i++ {
 		_, err = strconv.Atoi("one")
 		zl.Err("A_TO_I_ERROR", err)